BFergerson/GitSocratic/README.md

 [![asciicast](https://asciinema.org/a/4uCMnG7FcG89XE01RyFxg2Pnh.svg)](https://asciinema.org/a/4uCMnG7FcG89XE01RyFxg2Pnh)

 GitSocratic provides a pain-free interface for querying source code.
 GitSocratic uses the omnilingual parser [Babelfish](https://github.com/bblfsh/bblfshd) to extract universal abstract syntax trees which are annotated with their semantic meanings.
-This wealth of knowledge is then imported in the knowledge graph powered by [Grakn](https://github.com/graknlabs/grakn).
+This wealth of knowledge is then imported in a knowledge graph powered by [Grakn](https://github.com/graknlabs/grakn).
 This enables source code to be queried using Graql (with more query languages coming soon), allowing for a wide range of modern source code analyses.

 ## Setup